bgamari/ghc-wiki-import/ghc-planning.md

 - **Mailing lists**:

-  - Put procmail in front of mailman so we can allow big darcs patches through.
-  - get sudo access on haskell.org
-  - install spam-filtering technology
+  - install spam-filtering technology for the lists
   - reoganise mailing lists: remove cvs-all, resubscribe everyone to the other lists (announce beforehand).